-Our services don’t stop at relocating – we’ll also pack up all your belongings and guide you through everything you need to know when it comes to visas, foreign exchange and anything else you may need to know.
+Our services don’t stop at relocating – we’ll also pack up all your belongings and guide you through everything you need to know when it comes to visas, foreign exchange.

 To get started, all you need to do is arrange a free moving house survey with Bishop’s Move.
 We’ll send one of our friendly and helpful moving consultants to visit you at home, answer any questions and examine the size of your move before providing you with a quote.
-When you’re happy to proceed, we’ll arrange a date and make the subsequent arrangements.
+When you are happy to proceed, we’ll arrange a date and make the subsequent arrangements.

 Moving to Sweden is a big step, but many people find the move to be a very positive experience.
 From fantastic employment perks to the excellent healthcare, Sweden is known for taking excellent care of its citizens, who are lucky enough to live in one of the happiest nations.
 To help you in your planning, we’ve included some information about living in Sweden that you might find helpful.